knanne/knanne.github.io/_posts/2016-10-25-creating-a-website-with-jekyll-and-github-pages.md

 ## Embedding Content

-Of course in a basic HTML page, you have the freedom to create whatever you want.
-If you are using markdown, which this site uses, to create your posts, it may be a bit more mysterious although possible none the less.
+Of course in a basic HTML page, you have the freedom to create and embed whatever you want.
+If you are using markdown to create posts, it may be a bit more mysterious although possible none the less.

+I have more detailed notes for my own reference on how to create posts for this site [here](https://github.com/knanne/knanne.github.io/tree/master/posts).

+And similar instructions for myself on [creating notebooks](https://github.com/knanne/knanne.github.io/tree/master/notebooks).

 ### Basic Content

 - use markdown syntax for adding code blocks, quotes, text formatting and the like.
 Refer to [GitHub's Guide on Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
 - add latex with math blocks `$$...$$`, enabled by [MathJax](https://www.mathjax.org/)
 - add photos with `![<IMAGE>]({{ site.baseurl }}/path/to/image.png)`